BebeDlaStreat/HubAPI/README.md

 - [ ] Publish the first release
 - [ ] Waiting for proposals for more functionality

+Note: To to use the api, place the .jar file of the api in your plugins folder (not release at this day because they are still bug and missing elements)
+Because events and Hub Location saving make appeal to the main class

 # Example:
 ## Scoreboard
 ##### Initialize Scoreboard